 Do spine surgeons need to be specially trained to perform minimally invasive spine surgery?

-While minimally invasive spine surgery can be easier on the patient, it’s actually harder for the surgeon.
-Because of the challenge presented by operating through a smaller working channel, it’s important to find a surgeon who is trained and experienced in minimally invasive surgery techniques.
+While less invasive surgery can be easier on the patient, it’s actually harder for the surgeon.
+Because of the challenge presented by operating through a smaller working channel, it’s important to find a surgeon who is trained and experienced in these techniques.

 All of the Denver spine surgeons at Neurosurgery One have been specially trained in minimally invasive spine surgery and use it when appropriate.